o-t-w/ebook-boilerplate/README.md

 ## Quirks and Other Issues

 1. I use wkhtmltopdf instead of LaTeX because it lets you style PDFs with CSS, giving you much more control over how things look.
-2. I don't apply any CSS to the EPUB and MOBI formats.
+2. I don't apply any CSS to the EPUB format.
 I've had better support across a wider range of ereaders by letting them just use their default styles.
 3. wkhtmltopdf does not add page numbers to the generated PDF, and I've yet to find a way to make it do so.
 4. You **must** include an empty line before youR `h2` page-level markdown headers (ex. `## Chapter Title`) or Pandoc will just skip it when creating your file.
 No idea why.
 5. Break tags (`<br/>`) must include the self-closing slash (ie. don't do this: `<br>`) or they'll throw an error, even though slashless is valid HTML5.